Anant/Cassandra.Toolkit/docs/setup/setup.debugging.md

 apt install --no-install-recommends python-netaddr
 ```

-## ERROR Destination directory /root/.aws does not exist
+## ERROR: Destination directory <some dir here> does not exist

-This is if /root/.aws is the target dir for aws creds.
+You will get this if you didn't create the directory that you specified for your aws cred file using `medusa_aws_credentials_file`.

 ### Solution

 Just create the dir and try again, e.g.,

 ```
-mkdir -p /root/.aws
+mkdir -p <aws-creds-dir>
 ```